-A range of teaching styles and differentiated teaching strategies are used to ensure the involvement and progress of all pupils.
-Children are supported to work in small groups, in pairs and individually, and preferred learning styles are identified and used.
-Children have a clear knowledge of expectations regarding their learning and they know what they have to do to make progress.
-Effective questioning is used to gauge the attainment and progress of children, who in turn respond to teachers' feedback and marking by editing and improving their work.
-Visual timetables, learning walls and a wide range of resources enhance the children's access to their learning. for children with SEND.
-Teachers and teaching assistants work with small groups or individuals to ensure understanding, foster independence and keep children focused.
-Small group interventions target literacy and numeracy, speech and language, coordination and motor control, self- esteem and social skills.
-Independent student learning is supported through the use of technology, for example dedicated computer programs.
-Special examination arrangements are put in place for tests for some children, for example the use of scribes and extra time. vision and hearing and those who have autism, social and emotional difficulties, global learning delay and sensory needs.
-The school and families are supported by the Aspire Inclusion Team and outside agencies such as the Speech and -- --- ---
+- A range of teaching styles and differentiated teaching strategies are used to ensure the involvement and progress of all pupils. - Children are supported to work in small groups, in pairs and individually, and preferred learning styles are identified and used. - Children have a clear knowledge of expectations regarding their learning and they know what they have to do to make progress. - Effective questioning is used to gauge the attainment and progress of children, who in turn respond to teachers' feedback and marking by editing and improving their work. - Visual timetables, learning walls and a wide range of resources enhance the children's access to their learning.

+- Specific support and provision are targeted for children with SEND. - Teachers and teaching assistants work with small groups or individuals to ensure understanding, foster independence and keep children focused. - Small group interventions target literacy and numeracy, speech and language, coordination and motor control, selfesteem and social skills. - Independent student learning is supported through the use of technology, for example dedicated computer programs. - Special examination arrangements are put in place for tests for some children, for example the use of scribes and extra time.